powercodeacademy/phrg-rails-using-erb/README.md

 ### Scripting Tags

 Scripting tags open with `<%` and close with `%>`.
 They evaluate –– but do not actually display –– Ruby code.
-Add the following lines of code to `index.erb`:
+Add the following lines of code to your Rails view file:

 ```erb
 <% if 1 == 2 %>